Emanuel B. Hart: Electoral history

-Later career and death
+Later career

 He was later appointed by President James Buchanan to serve as surveyor of the Port of New York from 1857 to 1861.
 He also served as member of the city board of assessors.
 He served as president of Mount Sinai Hospital from 1870 to 1876 and New York City's commissioner of immigration from 1870 to 1873.
 He also worked as treasurer of the Society for the Relief of Poor Hebrews.
 He was a presidential elector in 1868.

+Death and burial

 Hart died in New York City on August 29, 1897.
 He was interred in Cypress Hills Cemetery, Brooklyn, New York.